 The COVID-19 pandemic has presented a pertinent illustration of the need for QAPs and Microbix's capabilities to create, license/register, and manufacture such products.
 As Microbix concluded this emerging pathogen had potential to create a pandemic, it began the development of QAPs products directed at supporting the accuracy of emerging molecular (i.e., "RT-PCR") tests for the virus.
 Discussions around the development of this product began in February, 2020, were followed by Canadian, EU and U.S. licensings/registrations through the spring, and led to first sales in all three markets prior to June 30, 2020.
 Subsequently, Microbix has also developed QAPs to support RT-PCR testing for multiple COVID variants-of-concern, for COVID antigen-tests, and, most recently, for COVID serological tests.
 However important, COVID remains only a portion of Microbix's QAPs portfolio, which now comprises more than 70 discreet products that are principally in the respiratory and sexually-transmitted disease categories.
+QAPs are also offered in two formats - liquid-filled vials and on Copan® FLOQ swabs®.
 That broad portfolio of QAPs has enabled Microbix to build-out a global distribution network for this product line, with a total of nine distributors now providing end-user access and sales support in over 30 countries.

 In fiscal 2021, Microbix announced further projects to support the fight against the pandemic - including its project to produce viral transport medium (branded DxTM) in support of Ontario's RT-PCR testing for COVID-19 disease.
 An Ontario Together Fund (OTF) grant to support this project was announced in fiscal Q1, Microbix completed its technical file to enable Canadian sales in fiscal Q2, and a material first order of \$4.25 million was received from Ontario-based procurement Authorities in April, 2021 and a follow-on order of \$4.7 million in December, 2021.
-The benefits from these orders are reflected in the results for fiscal Q3 and Q4 2021 and for Q1 of fiscal 2022.
+The benefits from these orders are reflected in the results for fiscal 2021 and fiscal 2022.

-It is worth repeating that everyone at Microbix has been working hard to help conquer the new challenges to human health and well-being throughout this very challenging pandemic.
+It is worth repeating that everyone at Microbix has been working hard to help conquer the new challenges to human health and well-being throughout this very challenging pandemic and will continue to do so beyond it.

 Due to the positive prospects of each of the above lines of its business and products, Microbix continues to reinvest to better ensure that it can meet expected growth in demand across its product portfolio.
-Such work includes upgrading its manufacturing technologies, quality systems, software systems controls, processes and training, capacity and allocation of resources, along with developing and launching new products.
+Such work includes upgrading its human resources, manufacturing technologies, quality systems, software systems controls, processes and training, capacity and allocation of resources, along with developing and launching new products.
 This has involved many steps to both de-bottleneck and de-risk our production processes, work that will be ongoing as Microbix continues to grow sales across our product lines.
 Starting in fiscal 2018, multiple upgrades to facilities have been made and further investments will continue to be made in infrastructure going forward, such as those discussed in the Public Offering prospectus dated May 19, 2021 Additionally, Microbix will be investing in our people - with efforts to enhance training, career progression, motivation, and retention.